John Ford: 1950s

 The Wings of Eagles (MGM, 1957) was a fictionalized biography of Ford's old friend, aviator-turned-scriptwriter Frank "Spig" Wead, who had scripted several of Ford's early sound films.
 It starred John Wayne and Maureen O'Hara, with Ward Bond as John Dodge (a character based on Ford himself).
 It was followed by one of Ford's least known films, The Growler Story, a 29-minute dramatized documentary about the USS Growler.
 Made for the US Navy and filmed by the Pacific Fleet Command Combat Camera Group, it featured Ward Bond and Ken Curtis alongside real Navy personnel and their families.

 Ford's next two films stand somewhat apart from the rest of his films in terms of production, and he notably took no salary for either job.
 The Rising of the Moon (Warner Bros, 1957) was a three-part 'omnibus' movie shot on location in Ireland and based on Irish short stories.
 It was made by Four Province Productions, a company established by Irish tycoon Lord Killanin, who had recently become Chair of the International Olympic Committee, and to whom Ford was distantly related.
 Killanin was also the actual (but uncredited) producer of The Quiet Man.
 The film failed to recoup its costs, earning less than half ($100,000) its negative cost of just over $256,000 and it stirred up some controversy in Ireland.

 Both of Ford's 1958 films were made for Columbia Pictures and both were significant departures from Ford's norm.
 Gideon's Day (titled Gideon of Scotland Yard in the US) was adapted from the novel by British writer John Creasey.
 It is Ford's only police genre film, and one of the few Ford films set in the present day of the 1950s.
 It was shot in England with a British cast headed by Jack Hawkins, whom Ford (unusually) lauded as "the finest dramatic actor with whom I have worked".
-It was poorly promoted by Columbia, who only distributed it in B&W, although it was shot in color, and it too failed to make a profit in its first year, earning only $400,000 against its budget of $453,000.
+It was poorly promoted by Columbia, who only distributed it in B&W, although it was shot in color.
+It also failed to make a profit in its first year, earning only $400,000 against its budget of $453,000.